Minerva Connects Women via “Courageous Conversations”

 The current cost of the camp is $850.
 However, several of the participants had their fees covered by donors including Harvey Snider, Sherrie LeMier, Pi Beta Phi, Read Bama Read (Dana Duckworth), and from proceeds from the Culverhouse DEI’s Women’s Conference and Recognition Dinner from earlier in the year.

 Moman would welcome sponsorship of the camp to help make it possible to admit young women without the financial means to pay out-of-pocket.
-For more information, or to get involved, see (diversity.culverhouse.ua.edu/).
+For more information, or to get involved, visit the Culverhouse Office of Diversity, Equity, and Inclusion website.